How much of that LLC do you own, and why does it matter? How do you determine the ownership percentage interest in an LLC?

 Why does LLC Ownership Percentage matter?

 Your LLC ownership percentage gives you power over the LLC and its profits.
 Either in deciding about important decisions via voting or getting a piece of the profit pie.
+You are an owner of the LLC.
+Depending on the percentage or share of your ownership, you may be a minority or majority owner.
+Being an LLC member gives you the right to ask for access to books and records and sue the other member for damages caused to the LLC.

 How do you find out your LLC Ownership Percentage?